terramate-io/terramate/docs/code-generation/index.md

+---
+title: Code Generation | Terramate
+description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, globals and more to Terraform.

+prev:
+  text: 'Map Block'
+  link: '/map'

+next:
+  text: 'Generate HCL'
+  link: '/code-generation/generate-hcl'
+---

 # Code Generation

 Code generation is the main way you can glue [Terramate data](../sharing-data.md) to other tools, like Terraform.

 Different code generation strategies will be provided in the future to support each integration scenario in the best way possible.

 Currently, we support: